pharaox/travelers/README.md

 * `on_realm_capital_change` (newly introduced in CK3 1.11)
 * `on_marriage` (for the minor partner)
 * `on_concubinage` (for the concubine)
+* `on_guest_arrived_from_pool`
+* `on_guest_ready_to_move_to_pool`
+* `random_yearly_everyone_pulse`

 The challenge with these on_actions is that they may be triggered before or after the character teleported.
-To ensure correct travel, this mod adds a *teleport detector* that saves the current location of every non-teleporting character on a daily basis, so it could be determined if the character teleported and if yes, from where they should start traveling.
+To ensure correct travel, this mod saves the current location of every non-teleporting character, so it could be determined if the character teleported and if yes, from where they should start traveling.
+This is done by the following 2 complementary mechanisms:

+* Handling the above events and all vanilla travel events, after the character location has been updated.
+* Using a dedicated *location tracker* that reschedules itself after a fixed number of days, configurable via a game rule.

 The logic to handle any of the above events is always the same, and it does approximately the following: